Elbow Dysplasia in Dogs

-The exact cause of elbow dysplasia is unknown, but it is probably due to a combination of genetic factors, over-nutrition with rapid growth, trauma and hormonal factors.
-Affected dogs are usually large breeds, including: Labrador retrievers, golden retrievers, Rottweilers, Bernese mountain dogs, Newfoundlands, German shepherds and chow chows.
-Signs usually begin between 5 to 12 months of age.
+The exact cause of elbow dysplasia is unknown, but it is probably due to a combination of genetics, over-nutrition with rapid growth, trauma, and hormonal factors.
+Affected dogs are usually large breeds, including Labrador Retrievers, Golden Retrievers, Rottweilers, Bernese Mountain Dogs, Newfoundlands, German Shepherds, and Chow Chows.
+Signs usually begin between 5 and 12 months of age.

 What to Watch For

 Symptoms of elbow dysplasia in dogs may include:

 - A sudden or gradual onset front leg lameness